12 Top-Rated Tourist Attractions in Philadelphia

 10 Franklin Institute Science Museum

 This creative museum is a tribute to scientist, Benjamin Franklin, complete with a huge marble statue of a seated Franklin located in one of the large halls.
 The Franklin Institute Science Museum, which is in fact several museums under one roof, displays many of Franklin's own experiments.
 It is particularly concerned with the physical bases of technology and offers visitors the opportunity to try their own experiments, in many fields - computers, information technology, space travel, astronomy, oceanography.

 In addition to the museum, the center is also home to an IMAX Theater and the Fels Planetarium.

 11 Fairmount Park

 This lovely park along the Schuykill River and Wissahickon Creek is home to the Philadelphia Zoo, the Rodin Museum, the Philadelphia Museum of Art, and the Japanese House and Garden, along with numerous other attractions.
-The park also offers a variety of recreational opportunities with pools, courts, walking paths, and open spaces.
+There are also gardens, ball fields, swimming pools, tennis courts, hiking paths, picnic areas and playgrounds.

 12 Fort Mifflin